symfony/symfony-docs/book/http_cache.rst

         $response = new Response();
         $response->setETag($article->computeETag());
         $response->setLastModified($article->getPublishedAt());

+        // Set response as public.
+Otherwise it will be private by default.
+        $response->setPublic();

         // Check that the Response is not modified for the given Request if ($response->isNotModified($this->getRequest())) {